 Lifeline Emergency Response

-The roles and responsibilities within families have changed dramatically over the past 30 years.
-Today's 'sandwich generation' is caring for both their children and senior relatives, many times while juggling careers.
 With our population aging rapidly, the rising costs of long-term care, and the length of stay in hospital precipitously decreasing, family caregivers must assume more of a hands-on role with the medical and personal care of their loved ones.

 For the cost of installation and a little more than a dollar a day, Lifeline Emergency Response provides quick assistance whenever personal support is needed, especially in a medical emergency.
 With Lifeline, many seniors, individuals with physical challenges, and people with sensitive medical conditions can live independently and safely at home.
 For their caregivers, Lifeline provides peace of mind and reassurance knowing that 24-hour emergency assistance is available at their loved ones fingertips.